oscar345/text-analysis-final-project/README.md

 $ python3 wikfier.py en.tok.off.pos
 ```

-Features like testing testing and chosing the categories the Wordnet tagger should look for, are not available here.
+Features like testing, are not available here.
 For those you should use the website.

 ## Get Core NLP running
 This is necessary for both the script and the website to process tagging the files.
 Add the `server.properties` and the `.ner-model.ser.gz` files in your Stanford Core NLP directory.
 Open this directory in your terminal and enter the following command: